edlowther/owlstone_test/README.md

 # Running the code
 The project is built using Python 3.4 and has no non-standard library dependencies.
 You should be able to download or clone the project and run the code from its parent directory by executing 'python owlstone_test' on the command line.
+(Nb the project folder needs to be called 'owlstone_test' and not, say, 'owstone_test-master' or similar for the server to work correctly.)
 I have tested it on Windows and OSX.

 # What it does
 The Python scripts analyse 30 text files, 10 from each of three different news publishers, which are saved as part of the project, and derives a number of statistical results based on their content, including: